joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-dates-and-times/controlling-time-intervals.md

     var oneMinuteTimer:Timer = new Timer(1000, 60);

 The Timer object dispatches a TimerEvent object each time the given interval is reached.
-A TimerEvent object’s event type is `timer` (defined by the constant `TimerEvent.TIMER`).
+A TimerEvent object's event type is `timer` (defined by the constant `TimerEvent.TIMER`).
 A TimerEvent object contains the same properties as a standard Event object.